 The Dewalt DXGNR6500

-Thanks to a fuel capacity of 7.5 gallons, the DXGNR6500 can operate for around 10 hours at 50% load with a full tank (fuel consumption around 0.75 GPH).
+The DXGNR6500's fuel tank, with a capacity of 7.5 gallons, supports uninterrupted operation for around 10 hours at 50% load when fully fueled (fuel consumption at an estimated 0.75 gallons per hour).

 Outlets